An Illustrated Timeline

 “Enquirer sports cartoonist designed Mr. Redlegs” - The Cincinnati Enquirer, April 4, 2019

-"Composer of music for ‘Grinch’ went to CCM after escaping Nazi Germany" - The Cincinnati Enquirer, December 24, 2018
+“Composer of music for ‘Grinch’ escaped Nazi Germany” - The Cincinnati Enquirer, Dec.
+24, 2018

 “City suffered through deadly 1918 flu pandemic” - The Cincinnati Enquirer, October 17, 2018

 “Jefferson’s ex-slave was Underground Railroad conductor” - The Cincinnati Enquirer, May 30, 2018

 “The Beatles, when they played Crosley Field” - The Cincinnati Enquirer, Aug.
 19, 2016

 “The little boy and the dead soldiers he honors” - The Cincinnati Enquirer, May 27, 2016

 “The Christmas present: When Dad came home from the war” - The Cincinnati Enquirer, Dec.
 24, 2015

 “Locals had hand in making Disneyland a reality” - The Cincinnati Enquirer, July 12, 2015